bmscripts/bm-blips/README.md

 ```
 ---

-# License

-This script is free to use, modify, and adapt for personal or server use.

 ### ✔ You ARE allowed to:
 - Use this script on any FiveM server
 - Modify the code for personal or server needs